Farningham Road to Otford Walk

 4. Although you could stay on this street (now Station Road), the suggested route is to go through the lychgate ahead.
 Follow the tree-lined path past the church of Ss Peter and Paul?, which is well worth visiting.
 At the far end go out through a wooden swing gate and turn right to go along the edge of a large field.

-5. In the field corner veer left onto a new permissive path alongside the boundary hedge, parallel to Station Road and leaving the DVP.
-In the next corner rejoin the road and go under the railway bridge.
-Unless you are finishing the walk here, follow the road up to its T-junction with the A225.
+5. In the corner veer left onto a new permissive path alongside the boundary hedge, parallel to Station Road and leaving the DVP.
+In the next corner rejoin the road to go under the railway bridge.
+Unless you are finishing the walk here, follow Station Road up to its T-junction with the A225.

 6. Finishing at Shoreham Station